andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/3 While Loop.md

 ```

 # Else
-> [!todo]- not exam relevant
-> Not exam relevant, very rarely used.

 The [[Python/1 General/8 Keyword|keyword]] `else` can be used with a while loop.
 The code inside will only execute if the loop ends normally after all the iterations.
 If the loop stops because of a `break`, the code inside `else` will be ignored.

 ```python